 Hard Boiled Eggs – If you’re just out for the day, you can shell them at home to make trail snacking a little easier.
 But if you’re out for a backpacking trip I’d leave the shells so they stay fresh longer.

-To go olives – this was a recent grocery store discovery and they caught my eye because they are totally sealed, shelf stable, and they aren’t packed in liquid!
+To go olives – this was a recent grocery store discovery and they caught my eye because they are totally sealed, shelf-stable, and they aren’t packed in liquid!
 Which means they are a pretty light snack for the fat and calories they pack in there.
-They come in four packs of what look like little disposable apple sauce containers.
-These are also extra tasty with a little pack of individual sized cream cheese, which also lasts quite a while out of refrigeration on the trail.
+These olives to go come in four-packs of what look like little disposable apple sauce containers.
+These are also extra tasty with a little pack of individual-sized cream cheese, which also lasts quite a while out of refrigeration on the trail.

 To go pickles – similar to the olives, but these are packed in liquid, so not quite as light, but still delicious, and packed out in individual serving sizes.
-Pickles, and the pickle juice are a great snack while hiking to help replace some of the sodium you sweat out.
+Pickles and pickle juice are a great snack while hiking to help replace some of the sodium you sweat out.

-Nut butter packets – I love the Justin’s nut butter packets!
+Nut butter packets – I love Justin’s nut butter packets!
 They’re individually wrapped, great on their own, or you can add them onto chocolate, wraps or bagels, or fruits and veggies.

 Dried fruit or veggies – If you have a dehydrator you can dry your own, or most grocery stores carry at least some things like carrot chips, beet chips, zucchini chips, dried snap peas, banana chips, or other dried fruits.
 Or if you like to plan ahead, you can get an awesome variety pack of dehydrated vegetables from Amazon.